iltommi/qdb-documentation/source/concepts/performance.rst

 The server is actually organized in a network of mini-daemons that exchange messages.
 This is done in such a way that it preserves low-latency while increasing parallelism.

 Multithreading generally implies locking.
-Locking has been reduced to the minimum with the use of lock-free structures and lightweight locks.
+Locking has been reduced to the minimum with the use of lock-free structures and transactional memory.

 Networking
 =====================================================